dnsimple/dnsimple-support/content/articles/dnssec.markdown

 </info>

 <warning>
   You cannot enable DNSSEC if you have set up [Secondary DNS enabled](/articles/secondary-dns), as they will not work in conjunction.
-Please ensure that you are not currently using Secondary DNS, or have this feature disabled before using DNSSEC.
+Please ensure that you are not currently using Secondary DNS, or disable Secondary DNS before using DNSSEC.
 </warning>

 ### Table of Contents {#toc}